travetto/travetto/docs/tasking/COMPLETED.md

     - [x] Redis
     - [x] Memory
     - [x] Model Service
-- [/] See if we can integrate with asset service
+- [x] See if we can integrate with asset service
 - [x] See if we can integrate with session store

 Assets